What is a Good Customer Attrition Rate

 To give you a better idea of where your customer attrition rate should be, I’ve ranked a number of industries from highest to lowest.
 This is a rough guide but it lets you see how your score compares.

 Retail suffers from huge passive customer attrition.
-A lot of our purchases are discretionary (do we really need that new pair of pants?), so it’s very easy to just not buy something.
+Retail-specific CRMs (customer relationship management software) and analysis tools are geared specifically to try to curb this.
+A lot of our purchases are discretionary (do we really need that new pair of pants?), so it’s very easy to just not come back and buy something new.
 In addition, there is enormous choice in retail, and we are very price sensitive.
 On the other hand, retailers have a lot of retention tactics to keep customers and we are very brand loyal to companies that provide great products and services.

 #2: Banking and financial